-The synchronization counter can be either a 16- or 20bit value.
-The Configuration Option Counter Select (CNTSEL) will determine this.
+The counter can be either a 16- or 20-bit counter.
+The Configuration Option Counter Select (CNTSEL) value will determine this.
 The counter select option must be the same for both Encoder 1 and Encoder 2.
 If the 16-bit counter is selected, the discrimination value is 10 bits long and there are 2 counter overflow bits (OVR0, OVR1).
 Set both bits in production and OVR0 will be cleared on the first counter overflow and OVR1 on the second.
-Clearing OVR0 with OVR1 set will only detect the first overflow.
-Clearing both OVR bits will effectively give 12 constant bits for discrimination.